NLnetLabs/rtrtr/source/installation.rst

           docker run --net=host ...

-       If you're not using ``--net=host`` you will need to tell Docker to expoese the RTRTR target ports, either one by one using ``-p``, or you can publish the default ports exposed by the Docker container (and at the same time remap them to high numbered ports) using ``-P``:
+       If you're not using ``--net=host`` you will need to tell Docker to expose the RTRTR target ports, either one by one using ``-p``, or you can publish the default ports exposed by the Docker container (and at the same time remap them to high numbered ports) using ``-P``: